angelcamposm/ping/README.md

 # Contributing

+Thank you for considering to contribute to the improvement of the package.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Security
+## Security Vulnerabilities

-If you discover any security related issues, please email angel.campos.m@outlook.com instead of using the issue tracker.
+If you discover any security related issues, please send an e-mail to Angel Campos via angel.campos.m@outlook.com instead of using the issue tracker.
+All security vulnerabilities will be promptly addressed.

 ## Credits